Learning Patience Through a Creative Practice

 I never expected to learn it through art.

-When you immerse yourself in a creative act, you enter a space that takes you out of the hectic pace.
 It allows you to slow down.
 Over time, repetition creates new neural pathways, and you want to sit in that quiet space.
 You begin to crave it.
 You slow down.
 You give yourself space.
 You relax.
 When you are calmer, you are also more patient.

 I enjoy the free-flowing initial layers of a painting or writing piece, but I used to feel lost regarding the finishing touches.
 I didn’t have the patience for all the details.
 Now, it is just part of the process for me.
 It feels so satisfying to delve deep into the details compared to the playfulness of beginnings.

 So if you often find yourself impatient, it might be time to start a creative practice.
-You are in the right place!

 Cheri Keirstead